Javan scops owl: Voice

 While most scops owls usually make themselves known by their persistent vocalizations, the Javan scops owl is relatively quiet.
 The bird's alarm calls are repeated explosive "poo-poo" with a 0.5-second delay and a pitch decrease between the two notes.
 This call will be repeated multiple times and often has a trembling quality.
 The contact call of these birds is a hissing "tch-tschschsch".
-The male bird can also produce a lower and soft comfort call like "wook-wook."
+The male bird can also produce a lower and softer comfort call like "wook-wook."

 Breeding

 Three family units with two newly fledged young were reported in previous literature, one in early February and the other two in early July.
 Based on these observations, laying is predicted to occur in the second weeks of December and May, respectively, and the clutch size is most likely two eggs.

 Conservation

 Status

-The Javan scops owl is listed as vulnerable on the IUCN Red List.
-Its activity range is limited to the forests of Java and Bali.
+The Javan scops owl is listed as near threatened on the IUCN Red List.
 While it is considered rare by most authors, it is somewhat more common in the montane forest above 1,400 m on Mount Salak.
 Its secretive behaviour and silent habits make the estimation of the bird population very difficult.
-This species' worldwide population is estimated to be between 1500 and 1700 individuals, with a declining tendency owing to forest fragmentation.
+This species' worldwide population is estimated to be 2,500–9,999 mature individuals, with a declining tendency owing to forest fragmentation.